WINE FROM SPECIAL PLACES

 FOOD PAIRINGS

-Lolonis Vineyard Sauvignon Blanc, Redwood Valley
+Lolonis Vineyard, Redwood Valley Sauvignon Blanc

 This historic Prohibition-era ranch boasts some of the oldest known Vitis vinifera plantings in California.
 The Sauvignon Blanc was planted in 1945.
 The vines are head-trained and dry-farmed organically on red clay soils strewn with fist-sized rocks.
 An extreme diurnal shift necessitates longer hang times (and a steady temperament).
 The vineyard is overseen by the capable Athan Poulos.